Daily life

 Messaging

 KakaoTalk (카카오톡) has 48.9 million monthly active users in South Korea, representing 94.7% of the total population and 97.2% of Korean internet users.
 It is not just a personal messaging app.
 Korean businesses use KakaoTalk Plus Friend (카카오톡 채널) accounts to send notifications.
-Your Korean bank will send OTP codes through a KakaoTalk channel.
+Your Korean bank will send notifications and transaction alerts through a KakaoTalk channel.
 Your delivery notification will arrive through KakaoTalk.
 Government agencies including national tax and local utility services now use it for alerts.
 KakaoTalk is the primary communication channel for Korean institutions, not email.

 Transport

 Kakao T (카카오 T) controls roughly 90% of Korea's ride-hailing market.
-When Uber entered Korea, it did so through a partnership with Kakao T rather than as a standalone competitor.
-You book through the Kakao T app.
-Kakao Mobility, the subsidiary operating Kakao T, was fined KRW 15.1 billion ($10.5 million) by Korea's Fair Trade Commission in December 2024 for forcing competitors including Uber Taxi and Tada to share real-time operational data under threat of being blocked from the platform.
-Whether Kakao Mobility has appealed or paid the fine as of April 2026 is unconfirmed.
+Uber runs a separate competitor, Uber Taxi (a joint venture with SK Telecom's TMAP Mobility, 51% owned by Uber), but it holds only single-digit market share, around 7 to 8 percent in Seoul as of 2025.
+You book a regular Korean taxi through the Kakao T app.
+Kakao Mobility, the subsidiary operating Kakao T, was fined ₩15.1 billion ($10.5 million) by Korea's Fair Trade Commission in December 2024 specifically for blocking rival drivers, including Uber Taxi and Tada, from the platform when they refused to share real-time operational data.
+Whether Kakao Mobility has appealed or paid the fine as of mid-2026 is unconfirmed.

 Finance

-Kakao Pay (카카오페이) has over 40 million registered users and 24 million monthly active users (end of 2024).
+Kakao Pay (카카오페이) has 24 million monthly active users (end of 2024).
 It is Korea's second-largest mobile payment platform.
-It processed KRW 167.3 trillion in transactions across all of 2024.
+It processed ₩167.3 trillion in transactions across all of 2024.
 You use it at convenience stores, restaurants, and online checkouts via QR code or NFC.
 It is connected to KakaoTalk, which makes setup straightforward.

 Kakao Bank (카카오뱅크) is an internet-only bank accessible through KakaoTalk.
 Founded in 2016 and listed on the Korea Exchange since 2021, it is popular among foreign residents because account setup is simpler than traditional Korean banks.
-It requires a Korean resident registration number or ARC number.
+Foreign residents with an ARC can typically open accounts, though some product features may be restricted.

 Maps